-- Robust and predictable funding for Missouri One Start to ensure a comprehensive approach to workforce development that incentivizes industry to grow or expand in Missouri and meets employers' current and future needs. - Continued funding for the Fast Track Workforce Incentive Grant program to increase degree and certification attainment among adults and enhance Missouri's workforce. - Supplemental state funding to match federal workforce training dollars to remain competitive and meet expanding employment needs.
+- Robust and predictable funding for Missouri One Start to ensure a comprehensive approach to workforce development that incentivizes industry to grow or expand in Missouri and meets employers' current and future needs. - Continued funding for the Fast Track Workforce Incentive Grant program to increase degree and certification attainment among adults and enhance Missouri's workforce. - Increasing the maximum gross income for the Fast Track Workforce Incentive Grant eligibility to enhance program accessibility. - Supplemental state funding to match federal workforce training dollars to remain competitive and meet expanding employment needs.

-• Increased funding for apprenticeships and efforts to streamline processes, as well as the use of Industry Recognized Credentials to enhance skills, better train individuals and increase workforce productivity.
+- Increased funding for apprenticeships and efforts to streamline processes, as well as the use of Industry Recognized Credentials to enhance skills, better train individuals and increase workforce productivity. - Funding the Upskill Credential Training Fund for employers to invest in prospective and current employee upskilling.